Coconut oil is extracted from the fruit of the coconut, it is solid at room temperature with a definite sweet, coconut aroma.

+Coconut Oil has many uses, culinary, medicinal and in beauty care.
 It has been used by indigenous populations for centuries as a natural lotion to heal and protect the skin.
-Coconut Oil is a carrier substance for natural skin care preparations and is often included in the making of body butters, it can also be used as a massage balm.
-It has been traditionally used to treat head lice for centuries, this was done by rubbing the scalp and the hair with Coconut Oil and leaving overnight before combing through and washing the next morning.
+A carrier substance for natural skin care preparations, Coconut Oil is often included in the making of body butters and can also be used as a massage oil.
+Traditionally used to treat head lice for centuries, the oil was applied to the scalp and the hair which was left overnight before combing through and washing the next morning.

 Coconut oil is a strong detoxifier so we recommend starting with a teaspoon, 2-3 times a day and see how your body reacts and build up as your body gets used to it.
 There are many ways to use coconut oil including mixing into yoghurts, smoothies, making raw chocolate & even adding it to coffee.